Dragonrun1/TextIndex/example.md

 To be clear, then, in the context of keyboard layouts and configurations, we’d say that a _single_ given key is a _chord_{^chord!} if pressing it sends _multiple keystrokes simultaneously_ (such as the example of a key which locks a Mac’s screen), whereas we’d say that a _combination of simultaneously-pressed keys_ which perform a single action is a _combo_{^*!} (such as pressing `O+P` to generate `Backspace`).

 You can, of course, combine these concepts as you wish, for example by creating a two-key combo{^} which triggers a four-key chord{^}.
-This can be helpful in the common situation where an action is only occasionally needed, and thus doesn’t warrant a first-class single key of its own, but whose underlying chord is ergonomically{^"ergonomics">"concerns regarding"} awkward to press.
+This can be helpful in the common situation where an action is only occasionally needed, and thus doesn’t warrant a first-class single key of its own, but whose underlying chord is ergonomically{^#ergo>"concerns regarding"} awkward to press.
 In this context, a “combo chord” serves as a way to redefine a physically difficult pre-existing keyboard shortcut for more comfortable use.

 ## Macros